mihail911/mihail911.github.io/src/pages/articles/2018-08-10---Deep-Contextualized-Word-Representations-ELMO/index.md

 	its output before being passed on as the input to the second layer.</figcaption>
 </figure>

-Now, in traditional neural language models, the tokens in the first input layer (in this case *The cat is happy*) are converted into fixed-length word embeddings before being passed into the recurrent unit.
+Now, in traditional neural language models, each token in the first input layer (in this case *The cat is happy*) is converted into a fixed-length word embedding before being passed into the recurrent unit.
 This is done either by initializing a word embedding matrix of size *(Vocabulary size)* x *(Word embedding dimension)*, or by using a pretrained embedding such as GLoVe for each token.

 However, for the ELMo language model, we do something a bit more complex.
 Rather than simply looking up an embedding in a word embedding matrix,